iWriteGigs

 Question #22

-D It is the age of instability, being other-focused, identity foreclosure, feeling marginalized, and possibilities.
+D It is the age of stability, being other-focused, identity diffusion, feeling in-between, and stagnation.

 Question #24